 Through the twisted Catalan streets, past the grime and the slime etched across old walls.
 Big, fat, sordid dew drops slammed against the hood of my bright red car.
 I saw horses through the splatter.
 Standing there, persevering.
 Looking out towards nothing in particular.
 At least nothing that I could see.
 It was hours before I found my way back towards the road.
 Dry from the safety and close cloistered comfort of the car.
 I didn’t see any of the volcanoes, But I saw something else instead.

-I arrived to Girona, finally, after my long circuitous route through the drenched volcanic region.
+I arrived in Girona, finally, after my long circuitous route through the drenched volcanic region.
 It felt like I had been driving for the past week straight – and well, I kind of had.
-In the center of the city they have all of these small confusing pedestrian streets where you need to drive at a snail’s pace and then you end up on a one way road going the wrong direction, so on and so forth.
+In the centre of the city, they have all of these small confusing pedestrian streets where you need to drive at a snail’s pace and then you end up on a one-way road going the wrong direction, so on and so forth.
 Girona is a beautiful city but driving there is a real nightmare.
 Well, there’s my excuses out of the way.

 “I don’t know.
 What happened?”
 I answered, like an idiot.
 She told me it was going to be ok and that she would help.
 And she did help.
 More than you could ever imagine.
 We stood there for three hours while the situation sorted itself out.
 I had crashed into a small, fat bollard on the side of a narrow road I don’t think I was supposed to be driving down.
 I was probably going all of 15 km/h but the SMART car’s diminutive size means that it comes equipped with very protective safety features.
 Even a small impact sets off the airbags and punches the windows away from the driver.
 Which, theoretically, I was very thankful for.